 What happens to an interest-only mortgage at the end of the term?

+It sounds tremendously tempting, a grace-free mortgage.
+After all, it makes a significant difference in monthly costs compared to other mortgage types, and you can use that money for other fun things right now.
 But, is an interest-only mortgage actually that beneficial?
 And what happens when the term ends and you don’t have enough money saved to pay off the entire amount?
 We have it all figured out for you and try to explain it as clearly as possible below.
+First of all, it is important to know what types of mortgages there are and exactly what an annuity, linear and repayment-free mortgage means.
+That way you can clearly see the differences and weigh the pros and cons.

 More about the annuity mortgage

+With an annuity mortgage, your monthly expenses remain the same throughout the term as long as the interest rate does not change.
+The amount you pay each month is called the annuity.
+The annuity consists of principal and interest.
 The amount of repayment and the interest amount change each month.
 In the beginning, you pay most of the interest and repay less.
 Toward the end of the term, you pay less interest and actually repay more.
 At the end of the term, your mortgage is paid off.

 More about the linear mortgage

+With a linear mortgage, your monthly expenses get lower over the term provided the interest rate remains the same.
+Your monthly expenses here consist of two parts namely repayment and interest.
+The monthly amount in terms of repayment remains the same.
+You pay interest on the debt remaining after each repayment.
+So that keeps decreasing and the amount you pay in interest keeps decreasing.
+Your monthly expenses are highest in the beginning and get progressively lower over the term.
+This is useful if you expect increasing expenses or less income in the future.
 The linear mortgage is cheaper than the annuity mortgage if you look at the total term of the mortgage.
 You pay off the debt faster.
 As a result, you pay less mortgage interest over the total term.
 At the end of the term, your mortgage is paid off.

 More about the grace-free mortgage

 With an interest-only mortgage, during the term, you pay only an amount of interest per month and no repayment.
 As a result, your monthly expenses during the term are lower than with an annuity mortgage or linear mortgage.
+At the end of the term, your mortgage is basically only paid off if you’ve set money aside yourself or paid it off in the interim.
+Conclusion: So the annuity mortgage and linear mortgage are completely paid off at the end of the term.
+The grace-free variety does not.

 So how exactly does redeeming work?